Unstoppable (Sia song): Red

-The Christian rock band Red included a cover of Unstoppable on their 2017 album Gone It was released to Christan rock radio in 2018 & reached number 2 on Billboard's Christan rock airplay chart.
+The Christian rock band Red included a cover of Unstoppable on their 2017 album Gone.
+It was released to Christian rock radio in 2018 and reached number 2 on Billboard's Christian rock airplay chart.
 An accompanying music video was released.

 Hinder & No Resolve

 In 2023 the alternative rock band Hinder recorded a cover of "Unstoppable" featuring the band No Resolve.
 The two bands collaborated in early 2023 to record their version of "Unstoppable" and officially released it as a single on May 12, 2023 via the record label "Noise Machine."
 The day before their cover version was released as a single, an official music video premiered on No Resolve's YouTube channel.

 Hinder and No Resolve's cover of "Unstoppable" reached number 1 on Billboard's Hard Rock Digital Song Sales on the week of May 27, 2023.